Justice Sueing

-Justice Lamont Sueing Jr. (born March 15, 1999) is an American professional basketball player for Benfica of the Liga Portuguesa de Basquetebol.
+Justice Lamont Sueing Jr. (born March 15, 1999) is an American professional basketball player who last played for Benfica of the Liga Portuguesa de Basquetebol.
 He previously played for the California Golden Bears and the Ohio State Buckeyes.

 Early life and high school career

 Sueing was born and raised in Honolulu, Hawaii and attended Maryknoll School in his hometown for his freshman and sophomore year.
 Sueing moved to California and transferred to Mater Dei High School for his junior and senior year.
 During his time at Mater Dei, he played with teammates Bol Bol, Spencer Freedman, and Michael Wang.
 As a junior, Sueing averaged 10.1 points, 4.8 rebounds, 1.1 assists and 1.4 steals per game.
 As a senior, Sueing averaged 17 points, 6.6 rebounds, 2.1 assists and 1.5 steals per game.

 Recruiting

 Sueing was considered a four-star recruit by ESPN and a three-star recruit by 247Sports and Rivals.
 On February 1, 2017, Sueing committed to playing college basketball for California over offers from Utah and Vanderbilt, among others.